miccai2021paper692/miccai2021paper692/README.md

 Hello! :vulcan_salute:

 Here you may find the code written for the paper **Anatomy of Domain Shift Impact on U-Net Layers in MRI Segmentation** submitted to MICCAI-2021 conference.
-Below are the instructions, allowing for reproduction of the experimnets.
+Below are the instructions, allowing for reproduction of the experiments.

 ### Setting up the Libraries: